VielLosero/Dirty-System-From-Scratch/README.md

 }
 ```
 ## What next?
-Boot your new MLFS nad check your repo status.
+Boot your new MLFS and check your repo status.
 ```
 bash /pkg/tools/scripts/repo-status.sh
 ```